 Pen-y-bont Ar Ogwr

 Therapy is available in South Wales.
-Please feel free to email me, email@example.com ,or call me on 01642 384632 if you have any questions or to book your free initial session.
+Please feel free to email me, firstname.lastname@example.org, or call me on 029 2188 6188 if you have any questions or to book your free initial session.

 Training, qualifications & experience

-As well as my private work, I occasionally teach at a local University and deliver training in mental health and issues surrounding family breakdown.
+As well as offering therapeutic interventions, I deliver training in mental health and issues surrounding family breakdown.
 I offer consultancy services to the legal profession, mental and general health providers, the social care and education sector and am instructed as an Expert Witness in Private Family Proceedings.
 I offer supervision to psychologists, therapists, social workers and teachers.
 I conduct research around hostile family breakdown and am regularly asked to speak about parental alienation at conferences and events.

 My qualifications are: